-Facebook, Alphabet (the renaming of the holding company that controls Google), Sony, Microsoft: the list of global giants of the web and to consumer electronics that have started betting on virtual reality or augmented reality so far lacked a name, that of Apple.
+Facebook, Alphabet (the holding company that controls Google), Sony, Microsoft: the list of global giants of the web and to consumer electronics that have started betting on virtual reality or augmented reality so far lacked a name, that of Apple.

-Apple had so far made only a first, timid step having bought last May Metaio, a German company founded in 2003 as a spin off of a Volkswagen”s project known to produce software that combines images from the real world with graphic elements added digitally, usually to produce videos for companies around the world (for exemples Ikea, which uses them to create virtual showrooms, rather than Ferrari, which uses them to provide virtual guide test tours of its cars to potential buyers).
+Apple so far made only a first, timid step having bought last May Metaio, a German company founded in 2003 as a spin off of a Volkswagen‘s project which produce software that combines images from the real world with graphic elements added digitally, usually to produce videos for companies around the world (for exemples Ikea, which uses them to create virtual showrooms, rather than Ferrari, which uses them to provide virtual guide test tours of its cars to potential buyers).

-First of all avoid getting further behind its competitors, and could improve the quality of its gaming platform or improve security in accessing its digital devices.
-More generally, many years later from exhaustion media hype around virtual worlds like Second Life, it now seems clear that the technology is mature (and perhaps the market), to witness a new explosion of software and hardware and virtual augmented reality platforms.
+So why Apple bought Faceshift?
+First of all to avoid getting further behind its competitors, and to improve the quality of its gaming platform or improve security in accessing its digital devices.
+More generally, many years later from exhaustion media hype around virtual worlds like Second Life, it now seems clear that the technology is mature (and perhaps the market), to witness a new explosion of software, hardware and virtual/augmented reality platforms.